mveteanu/p5.SceneManager/README.md

 - [codeguppy.com](https://codeguppy.com) coding platform is now using a modified version of 'p5.js SceneManager'.

-If you are using 'p5.js SceneManager' in your project, it will be great if you share the details of your project with me (totally optional though).

 [![JavaScript projects](img/creative_projects.png)](https://codeguppy.com)

+Note: If you are using 'p5.js SceneManager' in your project, it will be great if you share the details of your project with me (totally optional though).

 Description
 -----------